ecclesmosque/ecclesmosque.github.io/README.md

 ## What is this?

-This is repo contains the soruce code for The Eccles and Salford Islāmic Society website see the deployed website at [ecclesmosque.org.uk](https://ecclesmosque.org.uk/).
+This is repo contains the soruce code for The Eccles and Salford Islāmic Society website.
+See the deployed website at [ecclesmosque.org.uk](https://ecclesmosque.org.uk/).

 ## Getting Started
+The site is built using `Jekyll` and `github-pages` and hosted on [GitHub Pages](https://pages.github.com/).

+Install Jekyll and Bundler gems through RubyGems
+`gem install jekyll bundler`

+Install ruby rependencies:
+`bundle install`

+Time time to time you may need to update reuby gems.
+For example when we need to update [GitHub Pages](https://pages.github.com/) gem.
+`bundle update`

 Install node dependencies:
 * `npm i -g gulp`